This section describes issues that you may face when converting

 utf8mb4 by using

 TABLE.
-Suppose that a table was originally defined
+Suppose that a table has this definition:

 CREATE TABLE t1 ( col1 CHAR(10) CHARACTER SET utf8 COLLATE utf8_unicode_ci NOT NULL, col2 CHAR(10) CHARACTER SET utf8 COLLATE utf8_bin NOT NULL ) CHARACTER SET utf8;